Y7T007/TownVoice/ReadMe.md

 - `payementRoutes.go`: Sets up the routes for payments.
 - `ratingRoutes.go`: Sets up the routes for ratings.

-## Design Patterns

-- **Facade Pattern**: The `facade` package provides a unified interface to a set of interfaces in the `repositories` package.
-It simplifies the interface for the client.
-- **Visitor Pattern**: The `Visitor` interface and its implementation (`BadWordDetector`) in the `models` package is an example of the Visitor pattern.
-It allows new operations to be added without modifying the classes.

 # How It Works

 When a request comes in, it is first handled by the router which routes the request to the appropriate handler in the `controllers` package.
 The handler then calls the appropriate function in the `facade` package to perform the business logic.
 The `facade` package interacts with the `repositories` package to fetch and store data.
 The `repositories` package interacts with Firestore and IPFS.
 The response is then sent back to the client.